August 31st

 Meaning of the subhAShita:

-Never go between two vidvān-s (scholars); vidvān (one who knows scriptures) and the sacred fire; husband and wife; master and servant; plough and the bull.
+Never go between two vidvān-s (scholars); vidvān (one who knows scriptures) and the sacred fire; husband and wife; master and servant; plow and the bull.

 Commentary: